Customs requirements, duties and VAT you must pay to export goods to a third country outside the EU.

 If you need to move goods through several countries, you may be able to use the Transports Internationaux Routiers (TIR) procedure to allow your goods to pass through borders with minimal customs intervention.

-If you want to temporarily export goods from the EU, for example samples for an exhibition, you can do so by using a temporary export Customs Procedure Code (CPC) in your declaration to NES, or move the goods under an ATA Carnet.
+If you want to temporarily export goods from the EU, for example samples for an exhibition, you use a temporary export Customs Procedure Code (CPC) in your declaration to NES, or move the goods under an ATA carnet.

 The ATA carnet will simplify their export and temporary import into the third country destination.
-This type of carnet is valid in most major countries and will enable deferment of up to a year of import duties and that might otherwise have applied.
-See the guide on ATA and CPD carnets.
+This type of carnet is valid in most major countries and will allow deferment of up to a year of import duties and that might otherwise have applied.

 Declarations for exports by post

 If you export goods out of the EU by post, you must complete and attach a CN22 customs declaration (for goods worth up to £270) or CN23 for goods of higher value.
-You will need to retain evidence of posting in order to zero-rate the goods for VAT purposes.
-See the guide on importing and exporting by post.
+You’ll need to keep evidence of posting to zero-rate the goods for VAT purposes.

 Moving goods through the EU to non-EU countries (indirect exports)